Brownfields

 The EPA defines brownfields as “real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential [i.e. perceived] presence of a hazardous substance, pollutant, or contaminant.”

-Property owners, businesses and developers who cleanup and reuse brownfields provide benefits to themselves and their communities, including:
+Property owners, businesses, developers, and public entities who cleanup and reuse brownfields provide benefits to themselves and their communities, including:

 • Removing unknowns regarding site conditions that might hold up a sale or redevelopment.